Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

 Beaufils et al.'s tournament (1997)
 -----------------------------------

-In 1997, [Beaufils1997]_ presented used a tournament to describe a new strategy of their called "Gradual".
+In 1997, [Beaufils1997]_ the authors used a tournament to describe a new strategy of their called "Gradual".
 The description given in the paper of "Gradual" is:

     This strategy acts as tit-for-tat, except when it is time to forgive and remember the past.
 It uses cooperation on the first move and then continues